Funding & Grants

-Hub and Spoke Contract (RCBC) – Drema Mace, Consultant
+Hub and Spoke Contract (RCBC) – Drema Hill, Consultant

 The State Opioid Response Treatment funds are granted to the Robert C. Byrd Clinic to bring together 18 community agencies to create an integrated network of care and treatment for individuals with substance use disorder in Greenbrier and Raleigh Counties.
 RCBC has contracted with the CRCH for Dr. Mace’s time to coordinate the effort.

-Rural Response to the Opioid Epidemic: From Data to Action – Drema Mace, Co-Investigator
+Rural Response to the Opioid Epidemic: From Data to Action – Drema Hill, Co-Investigator

 West Virginia University received funding from NIH/NIDA to participate in a 6 state study of HIV/HCV within the injecting drug user population.
 The first two years involved data collection and planning.
 The next three years involve implementation of strategies within these communities to reduce HIV/HCV infection in the injecting drug user population.
 Dr. Mace is a co-investigator with Drs.
 Judith Feinberg and Gordon Smith on this grant-funded project.